dbcook/openrocket-database/README.md

 #### Estes

 Paradoxically, we have better parts data on legacy (1960s through the late 1980s) Estes parts than for newer ones.
-They have shifted much manufacturing to China, and most individual parts such as nose cones are no longer available separately, since the kits are completely packaged offshore.
-In many cases, parts don't even seem to have individual part numbers assigned, and a significant portion of kits have no PNs for the parts listed in the instructions.
+Estes has shifted much manufacturing to China, and most individual parts such as nose cones are no longer available separately, since the kits are completely packaged offshore.
+A significant portion of kits have no PNs for the parts listed in the instructions.

+Although internal part numbers still exist (ref.
+John Boren, private conversation, 2017), part numbers are no longer usually visible to end users for items that are not sold at retail.

-The parts that are now available are often sold as assortments, and the contents of those assortments are usually not identified by PN, and sometimes change over time.
+The subset of parts that are now sold are often packaged as assortments with a PN that applies to the assortment; the individual contents of those assortments are usually not identified by PN.
+It's been reported too that the makeup of the assortment packages sometimes changes over time.

-With the 2017 decision by Estes to cease producing a product catalog in either print or electronic form, the difficulty of maintaining a parts database will further increase.
-In short, part numbers are often no longer created.
+With the 2017 decision by Estes to cease producing a product catalog in either print or electronic form, the difficulty of maintaining a parts database has further increased.
 As of now, the only way to index modern Estes parts is by inspection and measurement of actual products.

 #### Centuri Engineering

-Centuri parts indexing is difficult.
-No Centuri parts file is provided with the stock OpenRocket.
+Centuri parts indexing is difficult across the latter part of the life of the product line.
 Up until about 1971-1972, Centuri catalogs had parts listings nearly on par with Estes.
 But the Centuri catalog parts listings after the Damon acquisition in the early 1970s are rather sparse and leave many dimensions unspecified.
-The overall completeness is much less than for Estes in the same era, even though the same parent company owned both.
+The overall completeness is much less than for Estes in the same era, even though the same parent company owned both brands.

+No Centuri parts file is provided with the stock OpenRocket.

 Almost no Centuri kit instructions list any part numbers.
 Centuri kit instructions are not archived on the official Estes instructions pages, even